- Created on the 12 October, 2017.

 Mustard ELISA kit is designed for measuring quantitative amounts of mustard residues present in food (such as cheese, sausage, mixed herbs, dressings and soups).
 This assay has a minimum analytical sensitivity limit of 1.0 ppm.

-The minimum detection sensitivity level of mustard residues using this mustard ELISA kit was 1.0 ppm.
-The standard assay range for this kit is 2.0 – 60.0 ppm.
+The minimum detection sensitivity level of mustard residues using current mustard ELISA kit was 1.0 ppm.
+The standard range for this assay is 2.0 – 60.0 ppm.

 - ELISA kit for mustard protein determination: interlaboratory study.
 J AOAC Int.
 (2011) 94 (2): 605-10.
 Cuhra P., et al.